jennyguidetti/NEO_analysis/README.md

 4. NEOWISE_Dataset.json: The original dataset provided for analysis.
 5. NEOWISE_classes.json: The rearranged JSON file sorted by NEO class type.

+## Technologies Used
+- JavaScript: Core programming language for data analysis and manipulation.
+- Node.js: Environment for file handling and JSON processing.
+- Jest: Testing framework for unit tests.

+## Installation and Setup
+To get started with the project, follow these steps:

+### Prerequisites
+Node.js: Ensure you have Node.js installed on your system.[Download Node.js here](https://nodejs.org/en)

+### Setting Up the Project:
+1. Clone this repository to your local machine: git clone <repository-url>
+    cd <repository-folder>
+2. Initialize the project with npm: npm init
+When prompted:
+    Press Enter to accept defaults for most options.
+    Set the entry point to main.js (or the default index.js).
+    Set test command to jest.
+3. Install Jest for testing:
+    npm install --save-dev jest

+### Running the Application
+1. Run the main script:
+    node main.js
+2. Run the Jest tests:
+    npm test

 ## Features
 ### Step 1: Loading JSON Data
 - The JSON file is read and parsed into a JavaScript object using Node.js.